 Habitats for beavers in Groningen and Drenthe are becoming crowded

-This week, a beaver was relocated from the Hunze en Aa's Water Board management area to the Noorderzijlvest Water Board area.
-The beaver was relocated from an area where it is not welcome (red area).
-Relocating beavers to suitable areas is becoming increasingly difficult.
-There are now only two places left where we can relocate a beaver.
-This means that the time is approaching when we will have to resort to killing a captured beaver.
+This week, a beaver was relocated from the Hunze en Aa’s Water Authority’s management area to the Noorderzijlvest Water Authority’s area.
+The beaver was relocated from an area where beavers are not welcome (red zone).
+Relocating them to suitable areas is becoming increasingly difficult.
+There are now only two locations left where we can relocate a beaver.
+This means that the time is approaching when we will have to proceed with the euthanasia of a captured beaver.

 Beavers to green areas

-The province of Groningen and part of Drenthe have been divided into areas where beavers can settle and areas where they cannot.
-The area where beavers are not welcome (red area) is largely below sea level.
-Water safety is compromised when beavers start digging in the dikes and quays.
-Beavers pose a major risk here and are therefore caught and relocated to a suitable habitat (green areas).
-In consultation with the provinces, the water boards have already relocated several beavers in recent years.
+The province of Groningen and part of Drenthe have been divided into areas where beavers are allowed to settle and areas where they are not.
+The area where beavers are not welcome (red zone) lies largely below sea level.
+Water safety is compromised when beavers start digging in the dykes embankments.
+Beavers pose a significant risk here and are therefore captured and relocated to a suitable habitat (green zones).
+In coordination with the provinces, the water boards have already relocated several beavers in recent years.
 However, the areas where beavers are welcome are becoming full.

 Beaver Management Plan

-The beaver population has grown rapidly in Groningen and Drenthe in recent years.
-This is positive for nature.
-At the same time, there is the challenge of limiting damage caused by beavers.
-To this end, the provinces and water boards in Groningen and Drenthe adopted the beaver management plan in 2021.
-This plan contains agreements about where beavers are welcome and what to do when beavers pose a threat to (water) safety.
+The beaver population in Groningen and Drenthe has grown rapidly in recent years.
+This is good news for nature.
+At the same time, there is a challenge to limit damage caused by beavers.
+To address this, the provinces and water boards in Groningen and Drenthe adopted the Beaver Management Plan in 2021.
+It includes agreements on where beavers are welcome and what to do when beavers pose a threat to (water) safety.

-Catching and relocating beavers to suitable areas is becoming increasingly difficult.
+Capturing beavers and relocating them to suitable areas is becoming increasingly difficult.
 Beavers are territorial.
-Several beaver families already live in suitable habitats.
-The moment is approaching when there will be no more suitable green areas to relocate the beavers to.
-At that point, the decision will be made to kill a beaver, as agreed in the beaver management plan.
+Several beaver families already inhabit the suitable habitats.
+The time is fast approaching when there will be no more suitable green areas to which beavers can be relocated.
+At that point, the decision will be made to cull a beaver, as agreed upon in the beaver management plan.

-Beavers contribute significantly to nature development and increasing diversity around streams and lakes.
-Beavers are able to adapt these areas to their needs.
-They are visible and a valuable addition to the experience of nature.
-After about two years, beavers leave their parental home and go in search of their own habitat.
+Beavers play a significant role in promoting natural development and increasing biodiversity around streams and ponds.
+Beavers are able to adapt these areas to suit their needs.
+They are visible and add greatly to the experience of nature.
+After about two years, beavers leave their parents’ home and set out to find their own territory.

 Other conflict situations

-In addition to water safety, for example due to the risk of dike breaches, beavers in the vicinity of roads and railways can also cause damage and unsafe situations.
-Furthermore, the natural behavior of beavers can cause serious problems on a local scale.
-Beaver burrows dug under inspection paths are unacceptable, as they pose a risk of (agricultural) vehicles sinking or overturning.
+In addition to flood risks—such as the possibility of a dykes breach—beavers near roads and railways can also cause damage and create hazardous situations.
+Furthermore, the natural behaviour beavers can lead to serious problems on a local scale.
+Beaver burrows dug beneath farm roads are unacceptable, as they pose a risk of agricultural vehicles sinking or overturning.

 Muskrat management

-Water boards combat muskrats and coypu.
+Water boards are working to control muskrats and coypu.
 They are not suited to our water system.
-More informationMusk rat management
+More informationon muskrat management